COMHIS/python-basics/2_basic_concepts/part2.md

 ```

-Now, based on the previous two examples, make a script script that finds the total number of adults and minors in our sample data, and prints out the results.
+Now, based on the previous two examples, make a script that finds the total number of adults and minors in our sample data, and prints out the results.

 ### Iteration 3